ItsBaiShiXi/MachineLearning_SongPopularity/README.md

 is calculated on Spotify, and hopefully improve a song's popularity based on some of the attributes.

-#Imputation
+#Imputation:

-Imputation can be done to numberic features where the missing data can be replaced with mean or median of the non missing data values from that section.
+Imputation can be done to numeric features where the missing data can be replaced with the mean or median of the non-missing data values from that section.
-Another Imputation can be done by removing the row or column if there is a lot of missing data values.
+Another Imputation can be done by removing the row or column if there are a lot of missing data values.

 #Normalization vs standardization